1Q2018 | All Ages

 Women and Financial Security

-When asked the question “Do you feel financially secure?” a high percentage of women answer with a resounding “no”.
-Many women today find that they are in charge of their financial lives either by choice or by chance.
-Over the next two generations, women will inherit 70% of the money in this country.
-Even though our financial power is growing, too many women are still leaving the financial decision making to others.
+When asked the question “Do you feel financially secure?” a high percentage of women answer with a resounding “no.” Many women today find that they are in charge of their financial lives either by choice or by chance.
+Over the next two generations, women will inherit 70 percent of the money in this country.
+Even though our financial power is growing, too many women still are leaving the financial decision making to others.

 Lessons from our Parents